Exercises Nurses Can Sneak in at Work

 Nurses, are there days where you have only a few short minutes to get active, get your blood flowing and calories burning?
-If you perform several of these small fitness feats throughout the day, you will burn calories and, depending on how many opportunities you get, you may even feel as if you had a good workout by the end of the day.
-Not only at work but you can even do these exercises in the airport, while waiting in line, or at home between tasks.
+If you perform several exercises of nurses throughout the day, you will burn calories and, depending on how many opportunities you get, you may even feel as if you had a good workout by the end of the day.
+Not only at work but you can even do these workouts in the airport, while waiting in line, or at home between tasks.
 Don’t let the stares bother you—it’s all about you staying in shape and maximizing your time!

 Exercises that you can perform in 5 minutes or less:

 With legs slightly more than shoulder width apart, squat down until thighs are close to parallel to the floor, making sure your knees don’t move forward over your toes.
 Perform squats for up to one minute.
 Works bum, front and back of thigh, and heart and lungs if performed quickly.

 Imagine you have a jump rope and jump rope for one minute.
 Add additional minutes hopping on alternate feet instead of both feet.
 Works calf muscles, heart and lungs.